paddysplace/paddysblog-v3/_drafts/running-and-depression.md

 The trouble with mental health is that the highs can feel wonderful.
 But the lows.

 I guess blog writing can be very similar to running, or any exercise.
 It's fun in the beginning.
 You're on the path to something new.
 Something exciting.
 This is it.
 I can see the future now.
-I'll be blogging every moment i can.
+I'll be blogging every moment I can.
 I'll be reading about blogging, listening to podcasts, checking out apps, templates, tips, and tricks.
 And now you're going 100mph.
 This is great.
 But then...

 It's like somebody flicks a switch.
 The fire dims, the excitement wanes.
 You have no energy for this.
 You think back to when it was exciting and new.
 And the depression deepens.
 It's worse if this newfound passion injures you in the process.